Topics Briefing on the Revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs" Held

 1. opening remarks

-At the opening of the meeting, Mr. Mitsuhiro Kondo, Chairperson of the Prescription Drug Product Information Outline Review Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), thanked the approximately 1,800 people from member companies, non-member companies, and advertising agencies who had registered for this briefing session.
+At the opening of the session, Mr. Mitsuhiro Kondo, Chairperson of the JPMA Review Board of Ethical Drug Product Information Brochure, thanked the approximately 1,800 participants from member companies, non-member companies, and advertising agencies who registered for this briefing session.

 He also introduced the purpose of the revision of the guidelines, the period during which the revised guidelines will be disseminated, their operation, and the content of today's briefing.